seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 My strength can give you: then no more remains,
 But that to your sufficiency as your Worth is able,
 And let them work.
 The nature of our people,
-Our city’s institutions, and the terms
+Our city's institutions, and the terms
-For common justice, you’re as pregnant in
+For common justice, you're as pregnant in
 As art and practise hath enriched any
 That we remember.
 There is our commission,
 From which we would not have you warp.
 Call hither,